rocky-holms/byte-size-black-history/README.md

 ### Additional Project Information

-1. A user signs up from the landing page
+1. A user signs up from the landing page.
-2. an email is sent to the user for confirmation
+2. An email is sent to the user for confirmation.
-3. after the user is confirmed
+3. After the user is confirmed
-   1. confirmation email is sent to subscribe
+   1. Confirmation email is sent to subscribe
-4. Emails are sent at midnight everyday to all subscribers
+4. Emails are sent at midnight everyday to all subscribers.
-   1. email contains donations page
+   1. Email contains donations page
-   2. Wiki link to Black History
+   2. Wiki link to Black History.
-   3. unsubscribe option
+   3. Unsubscribe option.
-5. I am including a list of Black History links to be imported to the database via SQLAlchemy
+5. I am including a list of Black History links to be imported to the database via SQLAlchemy.